hpc-carpentry/hpc-shell/_episodes/03-files.md

 ```
 {: .output}

-`draft.txt` isn't a very descriptive name.
+**Renaming**---`draft.txt` isn't a very descriptive name.
 How do we go about changing it?

-It turns out that the way to rename files and folders is with `mv` again.
+It turns out that `mv` is also used to rename files and directories.
 Although this may not seem
-intuitive at first, think of it as moving a file to be stored under a different name.
+intuitive at first, think of it as *moving* a file to be stored under a different name.
 The syntax is
 quite similar to moving files: `mv oldName newName`.

 ```